Skip to main content

 note

-The Prometheus service monitor will obtain the Kubewarden metrics by scraping the OpenTelemetry collector running inside of the kubewarden Namespace.
+The Prometheus service monitor obtains the Kubewarden metrics by scraping the OpenTelemetry collector running in the kubewarden Namespace.

 Install OpenTelemetry Collector

-Now we will deploy a custom OpenTelemetry Collector inside of the kubewarden Namespace.
+Now you can deploy a custom OpenTelemetry Collector in the kubewarden Namespace.

 # otel-collector.yaml file